 I’ve included links to the products I used below – they are available in my online store now.

 The link for the collection is here:

-Remember, Sale-A-Bration is going on for January through February.
+Remember, Sale-A-Bration is going on for January and February.
 For every 50 dollars spent (before shipping and taxes), you are entitled to free products from the Sale-A-Bration catalog.
 So exciting!!
-Joining Stampin Up! now (if interested) will also get you the bonus perk of 2 extra free stamp sets.
-Contact me for more information or with any questions.
+Joining Stampin Up! now (if interested) give you an option to add a Stampin’ Mini Cut & Emboss to your starter kit!
+Woo hoo!